 - Extraction-based summarization – This technique does not entail making any changes to the original text.
 Instead, it just extracts some keywords and phrases from the document.

 - Abstraction-based summarization – This summarization technique creates new phrases and sentences from the original document that depicts the most important information.
 It paraphrases the original document, thus changing the structure of sentences.
-Moreover, it also helps manage the grammatical errors or inconsistencies associated with the extraction-based summarization technique using AI tools.
+Moreover, it also helps manage the grammatical errors or inconsistencies associated with the extraction-based summarization technique.

 10. Named Entity Recognition